 Trees are homes to many animals and plants.
-If there are no more trees on earth, ecosystems, and biodiversity would disappear with it.
+If there are no more trees on earth, ecosystems and biodiversity will disappear with it.
 Various groups of organisms will experience massive extinctions.

-Loss of habitat is already a leading cause of global extinction, which is why the destruction of all forests would be catastrophic for the lives of plants, animals, fungi, and many more.
+Loss of habitat is already a leading cause of global extinction, which is why destroying all forests would be catastrophic for the lives of plants, animals, fungi, and many more.

 In 2018, it was found that in areas with scattered trees, the richness of the overall species was 50% to 100% higher than in open areas.
 Therefore, a single tree in an isolated area can already provide resources for many animals and plants.